 There’s a popular new loan in town that a lot of credit unions seem to be offering known as the “5/5 ARM,” which essentially replaces the more aggressive 5/1 ARM that continues to be the mainstay at larger banks and lenders.

-The San Francisco Federal Credit Union offers it via their POPPYLOAN, and PenFed also has the product among its stable of loan programs.
+The San Francisco Federal Credit Union offers it via their POPPYLOAN, Caliber Home Loans has it, and PenFed also includes the product in its stable of loan programs.

 How the 5/5 ARM Works